sillsdev/PT-Views/TNDD/info.md

 - Restart Paratext

-## There are four **Tools > Custom Tools > Custom Views**
-- Hide TNDD Views
-- Show TNDD Views
-- Uninstall TNDD Views

 ---
-Credits: Concept by Mark Penny, Design and Programming by Ian McQuay
+Credits: Concept by Mark Penny, Design and Programming by Ian McQuay, TNDD direction by Steve Christensen

 More details and further [updates](https://github.com/SILAsiaPub/PT-Views/releases) will be available at the [TNDD Views GitHub](https://github.com/SILAsiaPub/PT-Views/tree/master/TNDD) site.